Broward County Divorce Attorney

 Suppose you realize your marriage is broken beyond repair and believe divorce is your best option.
 In that case, you should speak with an experienced Broward County divorce attorney who can address your questions and concerns about the divorce process.

-At The Law Offices of Jonny Kousa, P.L., our legal team is highly knowledgeable and experienced in the field of divorce and family law in Broward County.
+At The Law Offices of Jonny Kousa, P.L., our legal team is highly knowledgeable and experienced in the field of family law in Broward County.
 We can help you get through this painful time in your life and work toward a positive outcome on all issues involved.